 The proposed Woakwine Wind Farm is located along the same ridgeline as Iberdrola Australia's Lake Bonney Wind Farm.
 The proposed 274 MW wind farm will comprise up to 76 wind turbines which will generate enough renewable energy to power approximately 163,200 homes each year.

 Development Approval for the project was granted in 2012 by Wattle Range Council under the Development Act 1993.

 Port Augusta Renewable Energy Park (PAREP)

 Occupying approximately 5,400 hectares of land, the Port Augusta Renewable Energy Park (PAREP) is located 8 km south-east of Port Augusta in South Australia.
 Comprised of 50 wind turbines and 250,000 solar modules, the site will have a total installed capacity of almost 320 megawatts (MW) of clean renewable energy.
 The onsite 275kV substation and export cable will connect into the South Australian transmission network, via the Davenport substation.
-180,000 homes can be powered thanks to the production of 900 gigawatt hours (GWh) per annum, saving of approximately 400,000 metric tonnes of CO2 emission annually.
+180,000 homes can be powered thanks to the production of 900 gigawatt hours (GWh) per annum, saving approximately 400,000 metric tonnes of CO2 emission annually.

 The Avonlie Solar Farm will be a large-scale solar farm in Narrandera, New South Wales.
 The project will comprise more than 450,000 solar panels with a total energy capacity of up to roughly 245MW(DC).

 The project received development approval from the Department of Planning & Environment in August 2019.
 Siteworks are expected to begin early Q4CY21, with initial energisation expected before the end of 2022.
 Avonlie Solar Farm will directly connect to a dual 132 kV grid connection which passes through the project site about 20 kilometres south of Narrandera.